Finding Your Mojo: The Key to a Fulfilling Life

 Some people can find their mojo in something that isn’t good for them – drugs, alcohol, crime.

-To be lacking a mojo is to be missing out on life, to be living a dismal, meaningless, non-contributory existence.
+To be lacking mojo is to be missing out on life, to be living a dismal, meaningless, non-contributory existence.
 That can’t be right.

 Comments